Pinterest Hidden ImagePinterest Hidden Image

 Oprah’s Book Club and Reese’s Book Club are the most popular celebrity book clubs.

-Reese’s Book Club Pick for October 2024
+Reese’s Book Club Pick for February 2025

 Reese Witherspoon’s Book Club (through her company Hello Sunshine) focuses its picks on women’s stories in a variety of genres, from romance to thrillers.

-Reese’s Fall 2024 YA Pick
+Reese’s Winter 2024-2025 YA Pick

-The Today Show’s Read With Jenna Book Club Pick for October 2024
+The Today Show’s Read With Jenna Book Club Pick for February 2025

-The Today Show’s Read with Jenna Bush Hager book club reads books that are offered by Book of the Month.
+The Today Show’s Read with Jenna Bush Hager book club reads books that are often offered by Book of the Month.
 Many of the selections are character-driven and/or diverse.

-Good Morning America Book Club Pick for October 2024
+Good Morning America Book Club Pick for February 2025

 The GMA book club reads books that are topical and offer a lot of issues to discuss.
 In September 2024, they started picking Young Adult books in addition to adult selections.

-Good Morning America’s September 2024 YA Pick
+Good Morning America’s February 2025 YA Pick

 Oprah’s New Book Club Selection